FAIR-Universe/HEP-Challenge/pages/Front_page.md

 * [White Paper](https://arxiv.org/abs/2410.02867): This serves as a full breakdown of the competition in detail

+* [TES Systematics Competition](https://www.codabench.org/competitions/4346/): This is a simplified version of this competition with only one systematic (TES).

 ## How to join this challenge?

 - Go to the "Starting Kit" tab